The Index Map in Algebraic K-Theory: Abstract

 \section{Abstract}

-For a ring $R$, we construct a universal $K_R$-torsor $\mathcal{T}_R\to K_{\Tate(R)}$ on the $K$-theory space of Tate $R$-modules.
-This torsor is closely related to canonical central extensions of loop groups.
-Just like classical loop group theory has features of $K$-theory (e.g. determinant bundles, tame symbol cocycle for Kac-Moody extension), the $K$-theory torsor relates higher loop groups with higher $K$-theory.
-We study the classifying ``index'' map of this torsor in detail.
-We explain how it arises in analogy with the classical index map of Fredholm operators, and we relate the $K$-theory torsor to previously studied dimension and determinant torsors.
+For a ring $R$, {we give a new construction of the universal $K_R$-torsor $\mathcal{T}_{K}\rightarrow K_{\Tate(R)}$ constructed by Sho Saito}, and its analogue for general idempotent complete exact categories.
+We study the classifying map of this torsor in detail, showing that it is an equivalence, relate it to a boundary map in a $K$-theory localization sequence, construct an explicit simplicial model, and link it to the index theory of Fredholm operators.
+The torsor is also related to canonical central extensions of loop groups.
+Just like classical loop group theory has features of $K$-theory (e.g. determinant bundles, the tame symbol cocycle for Kac-Moody extensions), the $K$-theory torsor relates higher loop groups with higher $K$-theory.
+We compare the $K$-theory torsor to previously studied dimension and determinant torsors.

 \subjclass[2010]{19D55 (Primary), 19K56 (Secondary)}